adriankeenan/rockbox-sim-builds/readme.md

 # rockbox-sim-builds

-[Rockbox](https://rockbox.org) [simulator](https://www.rockbox.org/wiki/UiSimulator.html) builds for Linux and Windows, generated via GitHub Actions for various devices.
+[Rockbox](https://rockbox.org) [simulator](https://www.rockbox.org/wiki/UiSimulator.html) builds for Linux and Windows, generated via GitHub Actions for various targets.
-All the work happens [here](.github/workflows/build.yml).
+The workflow is defined [here](.github/workflows/build.yml).

-New simulator builds are produced from the rockbox `master` branch every Sunday at midnight UTC.
+New simulator builds are produced from the rockbox `master` branch daily at midnight UTC.

-## Where are the builds?

-Builds are available as assets in the latest [release](../../releases).
+**Binaries available as assets in the latest [release](../../releases/tag/rb-master).**

 ## Adding targets